AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Syntax: `cookie_time(sec)`.
 -   Description

-    Generates a time string in the cookie time format from a UNIX timestamp.
+    Generates a time string in the cookie time format based on a UNIX timestamp.

 -   Parameters

     sec: the UNIX timestamp.
-To obtain the UNIX timestamp, you can call the `time()` function.
+To query the UNIX timestamp, you can call the `time()` function.

 -   Response parameters

     Returns a time string in the cookie time format based on the UNIX timestamp specified by the `sec` parameter.

--   Examples
+-   Example

     ```
     say(concat('cookie_time:', cookie_time(time())))

-    Output:
+    ```

+    Output

+    ```
     cookie_time:Wed, 29-May-19 06:02:41 GMT
     ```